How Do Ambient Home Weather Stations Measure Rainfall

 Weighing – Based Method

-Some high-end home weather stations use a weighing method to measure rainfall.
-This gives them great accuracy and lets them detect even small amounts of rain.
+Some high-end home weather stations use a weighing gauge to measure rainfall.
+This gives them great accuracy and lets them detect even small amounts of rain measurements.

 In a weighing-based rain gauge, rainwater collects in a container.
-This container sits on a sensitive weighing scale or load cell.
-As rain falls into the container, the weight of the collected water increases.
-The weighing scale keeps track of weight changes.
-It turns these changes into an electrical signal.
-This signal relates to the amount of water collected.
+This container is on a sensitive scale or load cell.
+As rain fills the container, the weight of the water goes up.

 Additional Considerations and Features